unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

  0.2 Right Mouse Button (RMB) on `autoBackup.sh`>Open with notepad, or whatever text editor/bash editor you use.

  0.3 Right now it backs up everything to `C:/task backup`.
-If you want to change that: replace all the `c/task backup/` with whatever you want it to be.
+If you want to change that: Change the `/c/task backup` in line 9 of file `autoBackup.sh` to whatever you want it to be.
 Rembember to put the slashes to the right like `/` in stead of (iso) `\` for Linux.

  ###  **1. Copy autoBackup.sh:**

  1.1 Command (notice the change of `\` direction to `/`):

-`cp -a "/mnt/e/somefolder/TaskWarrior/auto startup/autoBackup.sh" "/home/<yourUsername>/autoStartup/"`
+`cp -a "/mnt/e/somefolder/TaskWarrior/auto startup/autoBackup.sh" "/home/<yourUsername>/maintenance/"`
+ 1.2 Make the bash file runnable in unix: (otherwise says "permission denied") `chmod +x "/home/<yourUsername>/maintenance/"`

   ### **2. Creating a functioning cronjob:**